mohcine-badour/Illizeo-technical-test/README.md

-﻿# Illizeo-technical-test
-Here is the **English version**, short and ready to copy-paste:

----

 # Illizeo Technical Test – Fullstack Notes Management App

 This project is a full-stack application developed as part of the Illizeo technical test.